Broadband speed – guide to technical terminology

 Speed and connection testing

-Please leave your NOW TV Hub turned on for the first ten days so we can test different broadband speeds and settings on your line.
+Please leave your NOW Broadband Hub turned on for the first ten days so we can test different broadband speeds and settings on your line.

 Your starting speed will be the best speed your line can support, based on factors including the condition of your line.
 During these first ten days you may notice some variations in speed and your connection might be intermittent at times.
 This is normal.

-NOW TV subscribes to Ofcom's Voluntary Code of Practice on broadband speeds.
+NOW Broadband subscribes to Ofcom's Voluntary Code of Practice on broadband speeds.

 Need a faster connection?

-Upgrading to NOW TV Fab Fibre or Super Fibre will improve your download and upload times and your connection.
+Upgrading to NOW Fab Fibre or NOW Super Fibre will improve your download and upload times and your connection.

 Get in touch by Live Chat or phone to find out more about upgrading your broadband.